whatifif/handgesture/README.md

 Since we use a skin color for tracking a hand, background color and our shirts color should be a contrasting color to skin color.
 And we have to wear a long sleeve shirt to hide our arm from detection also.

 The environment light affects skin color significantly.
 So bright room was avoided.
 And a blue screen made with blue color table cloth was used as a background to get a good data.
 It turns out that the whiteboard is a good background also.

+- Main program used to capture hand images:
+There are two detection regions.
+When the buttons below are clicked, detected image is captured, resized into 200x200 and saved in jpg format.
+At the same time, the file name is saved in csv file also.

 ![tracking hands](/resources/tracking_hands800x.jpg)